Leonid Yakobson: Life and career

-In 1953, after the death of Stalin, the anti-Semitic campaign gradually decayed, and in 1955 Yakobson was again invited to Leningrad to stage a ballet; this time it was Spartacus by Aram Khachaturian.
+In 1953, after the death of Stalin, the antisemitic campaign gradually decayed, and in 1955 Yakobson was again invited to Leningrad to stage a ballet; this time it was Spartacus by Aram Khachaturian.
 Yakobson was the first choreographer who agreed to work on this ballet.
 Yakobson's choreography violated all canons of classical ballet.
 He removed the ballet pointe shoes and tutus, and actors were dressed in tunics and sandals like in ancient Rome.
 He replaced the classic ballet dance for plastic and facial movements.
 The premiere took place on December 27, 1956 and was received as one of the most remarkable phenomena of the ballet life.
 However, supporters of classical ballet accused Yakobson in disregarding the rules of the ballet.
 Soon Spartacus was removed from the repertoire.
 In 1968 Yury Grigorovich staged the ballet in Moscow at the Bolshoi Theatre, but this was a different formulation of classical ballet.

 In 1959, Leonid Yakobson created the Choreographic Miniatures - he brought his little concert dance in one performance.
 It was filmed and has received a number of international awards, including the Golden Nymph (1961, Monte Carlo) and le diplôme de l'Université de Danse de Paris (1961).
 He created in the Kirov theater a number of other ballets including the Bedbug (based on the piece by Vladimir Mayakovsky), Wonderland, Twelve (after the poem by Alexander Blok), but the censors would not let them on stage, since they thought the ballets to be inappropriate for Soviet audience.

 By that time, Yakobson was officially recognized as a talented choreographer, and his ambition was to become a chief choreographer in a public theater.
 After an initial failure in Moscow, where apparently Igor Moiseyev with his Folk Dance Ensemble was chosen ahead of him, Yakobson tried Leningrad.
 Officials promised to appoint him, but appointed Pyotr Gusev instead.
 However, Gusev immediately invited Yakobson to work with him.
 After some time, the authorities fired Gusev, and Yakobson was left alone to manage the theater.
 The theatre was named Choreographic Miniatures.
 This happened in 1969, and Yakobson finally got an opportunity to work quietly.
 He was able to resume the performances which were not welcome in other theaters, and created a lot of little ballet-miniatures.
 Among this ballets-miniatures is a "Vestris" for Mikhail Baryshnikov (1969, in memory of Gaétan Vestris).

 But a few years later Leonid Yakobson was diagnosed with cancer.
 The last attack occurred in September 1975 in Moscow at the time of admission to the Minister of Culture Pyotr Demichev.
 Yakobson was immediately sent to hospital.
 He died on October 17, 1975, in the Kremlin hospital.
 Yakobson was buried in Leningrad.